-- A LIF may not provide lifetime income for you (or your spouse). - The LIF offers flexible income subject to the annual minimum and annual maximum withdrawal amounts. - You direct and control the investment of your funds. - If the investments in your LIF do well, your payments may be higher or last longer than anticipated.
-However, the opposite holds true if your investments do poorly. - Once you pass away, the funds remaining in your LIF would roll over to your spouse, or be paid as a taxable lump-sum to your estate or named beneficiary(ies). - At any time you can convert some or all of the funds in your LIF to a Life Annuity. - If your retirement plan requires that your LIF provide for a certain level of income for a certain length of time or last for your lifetime (and your spouse's), you must monitor the performance of your investments and control your withdrawals.
+- LIFs may not provide enough income for you (or your spouse) in your later years. - LIFs offer flexible income subject to the annual minimum and annual maximum withdrawal amounts. - You direct and control the investment of your funds. - If the investments for your LIF do well, your payments may be higher than anticipated.
+However, the opposite holds true if your investments do poorly. - Once you pass away, the funds remaining in your LIF would roll over to your spouse, or be paid as a taxable lump-sum to your estate or named beneficiary(ies).

+- At any time you can convert some or all of the funds in your LIF to, and vice-versa, or Life Annuity. - If your retirement plan requires that your LIF provide for a certain level of income for a certain length of time or for your lifetime (and your spouse's), you must monitor the performance of your investments and control your withdrawals.